 This makes it more difficult for identity thieves to open new accounts in your name because most creditors will demand to see your credit report before they approve new credit.
 If a creditor cannot see your file, then the creditor should not extend the credit.

 A credit freeze does not prevent all third parties from seeing your report.
 Existing creditors, debt collectors acting on their behalf, and government agencies in limited circumstances will have access to your report.
-But placing a credit freeze on your account will not affect your credit score—nor will it keep you from getting your free annual credit report, or from buying your credit report or score.
+But placing a credit freeze on your account will not affect your credit score - nor will it keep you from getting your free annual credit report, or from getting your credit report or score.

-Credit reporting agencies may not charge a fee to place or to temporarily or permanently lift a security freeze.
+Credit reporting agencies may not charge a fee to place or lift a security freeze either temporarily or even permanently.

 Credit monitoring is a service that tracks your credit report and alerts you whenever a change is made.